-- (a) The town should identify non-native invasive species (NNI) found on town property.
-As the town tackles the problem of NNI plants, it needs to reference an authoritative source of information that is applicable to our own area.
-There exist numerous national and regional lists of NNI plants that use various criteria for listings.
-We recommend Plant Invaders of Mid-Atlantic Natural Areas, current edition published the National Park Service and U.S. Fish and Wildlife Service.
-It is widely used and issued to all members of the Maryland Parks Department Weed Warriors. - (b) The town should prioritize removal of these NNI plants and, as it becomes possible, replace them with more appropriate plants.
+- (a) The town should identify non-native invasive species (NNI) found on town property. - (b) The town should prioritize removal of these NNI plants and, as it becomes possible, replace them with more appropriate plants.
 Replacement should focus on plants native to the Mid-Atlantic. - (c) Residents should be educated as to the threats of NNI plants, their identification, and options for removal/replacement on their properties.